arueckauer/package-info/README.md

 ## Configuration

-Copy `config\autoload\local.php.dist` to `config\autoload\local.php` and place your personal access token in `github_api_token`.
+The application comes with sample configurations for various PHP framework organizations.
+Copy one of the `config\autoload\local-*.dist` files to `config\autoload\local.php` and place your personal access token in `github_api_token`.

-The application is pre-configured with the packages of the Laminas organization.
 You can adjust the configuration according to your wishes.

 ### Configuration options